HMS Vortigern: Construction and commissioning

-Vortigern was ordered from J. Samuel White, of Cowes, Isle of Wight during the First World War under the 1916–17 Programme Build (9th Order), and was laid down on 17 January 1917.
-She was launched on 5 October 1917 and commissioned on 21 January 1918.
+Vortigern was one of two destroyers ordered from J. Samuel White, under the Ninth War Construction Programme, as part of an overall purchase of 25 V-class destroyers ordered from 11 shipyards under that programme in July and August 1916.
+Vortigern was laid down at White's Cowes, Isle of Wight on 17 January 1917 and was launched on 15 October that year, completing on 25 January 1918.
 She has been the only ship of the Royal Navy so far to be named HMS Vortigern, after Vortigern, an early British ruler.